kkrugler/flink-training/bootcamp/windowing/README.md

 - Call `DataStream.aggregate()` with a Flink `AggregationFunction` and a `ProcessWindowFunction` to calculate the total number of cart items for all the records found in each 5-minute window (across all countries).
-- Generate a `KeyedWindowResult` record, where the key is the country, the time is the start of the window, and the count is the number of items.

 To test, run the [BootcampWindowing2WorkflowTest](src/main/java/com/ververica/flink/training/exercises/BootcampWindowing2WorkflowTest.java) in IntelliJ.